studoverse/katerbase/README.md

 #### upsert on duplicate _id
 When calling `insertOne(document = Book().apply { _id = "the_hobbit"; authorName = "X" }, upsert = true)` and a document with the _id "the_hobbit" already exists, the given document will get replaced.
-Katerbase uses in that case the [db.collection.replaceOne(filter, replacement, options)](https://docs.mongodb.com/manual/reference/method/db.collection.replaceOne/) MongoDB operation with the `upsert: true` parameter.
-In this example the document will have after the transaction `authorName: "X"`, no matter if the document previously exited in the MongoDB collection or not.
+Katerbase uses in that case the [db.collection.replaceOne(filter, replacement, options)](https://docs.mongodb.com/manual/reference/method/db.collection.replaceOne/) MongoDB operation with `upsert: true` parameter.
+In this example the resulting document will have `authorName: "X"` set, no matter if the document previously exited in the MongoDB collection or not.

-This is useful if you expect that duplicates might happen, but the newer data should always be used then.
+This is useful if you expect that duplicates might happen, but the newer data should always be used.

 Alternatively, use [updateOneOrInsert](#updateoneorinsert) if you want to atomically either insert or update the document with fine-grained control.